 Ideally, your luteal phase should last at least 11 days after ovulation, to allow the embryo enough time to implant.
 Any luteal phase that lasts less than 11 days is considered a “short luteal phase.”

+What causes a short luteal phase?
 Typically, low progesterone levels cause a short luteal phase.
 Sustained progesterone production is what keeps the luteal phase long.

 When progesterone levels aren’t high enough or drop too soon, the uterine lining is no longer receptive to an embryo and this tells your body that implantation and pregnancy didn’t occur.
 So, your uterine lining starts shedding and your period begins.